In economics, deadweight loss (excess burden) is a term used to describe the loss caused to the society due to market inefficiencies.

-Price ceiling is a measure of price control imposed by the government on particular commodities in order to prevent consumers from being charged high prices.
+A price ceiling is a measure of price control imposed by the government on particular commodities in order to prevent consumers from being charged high prices.

-Likewise, price floor is another measure of price control on how low a price can be charged for a commodity.
+Likewise, the price floor is another measure of price control on how low a price can be charged for a commodity.

 When a price floor is set above the free market equilibrium price, there is an excessive supply of the commodity but significantly low demand.
 The goods and services will no longer be sold in quantities they would have otherwise and the imbalance in demand and supply results in a deadweight loss.

 Imposing taxes on goods and services increases the price of the commodity which is followed by a decrease in demand for that commodity.

 Once again, commodity fails to make as many sales as it would have made without taxes and cause imbalances in the free market equilibrium.